aadinoyiibrahim/aadinoyiibrahim.github.io/_pages/about.md

   - /about.html
 ---

-I completed my PhD in Computer Science with the Physics for Inference and Optimization group led by Prof. Caterina De Bacco at the Max Planck Institute for Intelligent Systems.
-My work spans interdisciplinary projects—from machine‑learning–driven time‑series prediction and community detection in complex networks to flow optimization in multimodal transport systems.
-My research interests lie at the intersection of data‑driven modeling, dynamical and nonlinear systems, optimization algorithms, and machine learning.
+I completed my PhD in Computer Science with the Physics for Inference and Optimization group, led by Prof. Caterina De Bacco at the Max Planck Institute for Intelligent Systems.
+I was a visiting researcher at the GFZ Helmholtz Centre Potsdam.

+My research bridges multiple disciplines—ranging from machine-learning–driven time-series forecasting and community detection in complex networks to optimal-transport models for multimodal traffic flow.
+I specialise in data-driven modeling of dynamical and nonlinear systems, developing efficient optimization algorithms and scalable machine-learning frameworks that translate theoretical insights into real-world applications.

-Outside of my own research, I serve as an Associate Editor for the Journal of Open Research Software (JORS) and peer‑reviewer for several applied‑science journals.
-I mentor early‑career scientists through Python and data‑science workshops (including TReND in Africa) and co‑organize scientific workshops.
-I also contribute to open‑source scientific software.
+Beyond my research, I serve as an Associate Editor for the Journal of Open Research Software (JORS) and regularly peer-review for research and software journals.
+I am also an active open-source contributor and publishing reproducible code to foster transparency and collaboration across the scientific community.

 <!-- -------------- two‑column section -------------- -->
 <div style="display:flex; flex-wrap:wrap; gap:2rem; margin-top:2rem;">